 Ditch the Review

 It’s common sense.
-What do you think is going to do more good – course correction provided in a compassionate, ongoing manner, or a critical assessment of your mistakes when it’s too late to make changes?
-You cannot go back and change things you’ve done, so annual assessments come across as punitive, rather than constructive.
+What do you think is going to do more good – course correction provided in a compassionate, ongoing manner or a critical assessment of your mistakes when it’s too late to make changes?
+You cannot go back and change things you’ve done, so annual assessments come across as punitive rather than constructive.
 As a manager or leader, it’s your job to build people up and encourage them to do better.
-Regular check-ins do that much better than annual reviews.
+Regular check-ins do that much better than annual reviews in modern performance management systems.

 Focus on Accuracy, Fairness, and Support